LISTEN TO THIS ARTICLE:

 Diagnosing Binge Eating Disorder

 The main hallmark of Binge Eating Disorder is frequent episodes (at least once a week) where people consume massive amounts of food in a short period of time.
-During these times people feel out of control, unable to manage what they are eating or how much they take in.
+During these times people feel out of control, unable to manage what or how much they eating.
 These people usually eat very quickly, much faster than anyone without the disorder.
 Binges feel unstoppable, and they only end when people are so painfully full that they can no longer eat.
 Additionally, binges happen even when people aren’t hungry at all.

 Avalanches of negative emotions accompany binges before, during, and after they happen.
 During binges, people isolate themselves because they feel embarrassed about their eating.
 Binges ruin people’s self-esteem, too.
-They feel ashamed and horrified at what they have done, and this feeling stays with them for days after a binge.
+They feel ashamed and horrified at what they have done, and this feeling stays with them for days after.

 Binge Eating Disorder vs. Bulimia Nervosa